luiz-linkezio/Tarefas-Deteccao_de_Intrusao/README(English).md

 # Intrusion Detection Tasks - EC-CIN-UFPE-2023.2
-Tasks from the Intrusion Detection course in the Computer Engineering (EC) program at CIN, UFPE.
+Tasks from the Intrusion Detection course in the [Computer Engineering (CE)](https://portal.cin.ufpe.br/graduacao/#engenharia-da-computacao) program at Centro de [Centro de Informática (CIN)](https://portal.cin.ufpe.br/), [Universidade Federal de Pernambuco (UFPE)](https://www.ufpe.br/).
 I took this course from 2023 to 2024.
 The course content covers the application of artificial intelligence techniques in intrusion detection in networks, through the analysis of network packets.

 # Task Proposal
 The goal of the tasks was to familiarize students with artificial intelligence and anomaly detection, preparing them for the final project of the course.